 - On the day of your surgery, take only the medications approved by your anesthesiologist, with a sip of water.
-If you are unsure, please contact the anesthesiology department at 716-845-1673. - Check in on 3 West at the time assigned to you the day before. - You will be taken to the pre-op area and an intravenous catheter (IV) will be placed in a vein in your arm.
-We will use it to give you medications and fluids for the procedure. - The anesthesiologist will meet you before you are taken into surgery. - Your family will not be able to join you in the pre-op area.
+If you are unsure of these medications please contact the anesthesiology department at 845-1673. - The morning of your surgery, check in on 3 West (3rd floor) at the time assigned to you the day before. - An intravenous catheter (IV) will be placed in a vein in your arm.
+We will use it to give you medications and fluids for the procedure. - You will be taken to a "holding area" which is located outside the operating room.
+The anesthesiologist will meet you here before you are taken into surgery.
+Your family will not be able to join you here.
 They can wait in the surgical waiting area, and the doctor will talk to them there, after your operation.